Rick712/performance-matters/AUDIT.md

 # Results reducing load time
 This file describes the things I did to reduce the loadtime of the static Bootstrap website.
+NOTE: Every test that I ran is done at the speed of regular 2G (256 - 280Kbs) except for the Google Audits, which uses the speed of 3G (768Kbs - 1.6Mbs)

 ## Begin state
 When checking the loadtime of the website before the changes, it took 40 seconds for the page to fully load on regular 2G according to webpagecheck.com ![results of webpagecheck.com](https://i.imgur.com/TUyoOZ4.png)